netomantonio/matrix-protocol/OIF_OPERATOR_INTELLIGENCE_FRAMEWORK.md

 <a name="core-archetypes-en"></a>
 ## III. 🎯 CORE ARCHETYPES

-### Knowledge Agent and Workflow Agent Specified in Detail
+### Reference Archetypes: Knowledge Agent and Workflow Agent

+**📋 Note**: These are **illustrative reference archetypes**.
+Organizations can adopt, adapt, or create completely different archetypes according to their specific needs defined in CSH.

 > "Free your mind." — Morpheus